 Finish: Both body and neck finish are gloss, with the position inlays being in the Pearloid dot shape, and the very nice natural color overall, make this model very classy and good-looking.

-Who Will Use This the Most: Since S-34C model is very affordable, and yet manages to offer pretty good performance, it is most suited for beginners, or people who just want casually play guitar from time to time.
+Who Will Use This the Most: Since the S-34C model is very affordable, and yet manages to offer pretty good performance, it is most suited for beginners, or people who just want casually play guitar from time to time.
 However, if you are more of a professional musician, and you need to get a guitar for, not just casual play, but for recording or live performance, you should look for a bit better product.

 Bottom Line: Jasmine S-34C is a very affordable, good-looking, and well-made grand-orchestra acoustic guitar that is pretty good in delivering nice and stable sound.
 It is perfect for students and people who are just starting off the path towards becoming pro guitar players.